peteoshea/scripts-to-rule-them-all/README.md

 You should configure and run anything that needs to happen to open a console for the requested environment.

+## Installing Dependencies

+The [`bootstrap`][bootstrap] script allows for a few different package managers as is.

+You can use [Homebrew](https://brew.sh/) by creating a `Brewfile` at the top level of the project with a list of the packages to be installed.
+Simply having the `Brewfile` means Homebrew will be installed and updated.

+If you are on a Debian based Linux system, like Ubuntu, then you can create an `apt-pkgs` file with a list of the required packages.
+You must ensure that this file has Linux line-endings (LF) otherwise things may not work as expected.

+If you are on a RedHat based Linux system, like CentOS or Fedora, then you can create an `yum-pkgs` file with a list of the required packages.
+Again you must ensure that this file has Linux line-endings (LF) otherwise things may not work as expected.

+To use [Node.js](https://nodejs.org/) simply create the appropriate `package.json` file at the top level and this will ensure Node.js is installed, up to date, and install and update all dependencies.

 [bootstrap]: script/bootstrap
 [setup]: script/setup